Shivanshi-Prashar/Uber-Trip-Analysis-Dashboard/README.md

 An interactive Power BI dashboard to analyze Uber trip data focusing on booking patterns, trip distance, payment types, vehicle usage, and city-level insights.

-#### **2. Short Description / Purpose**
+#### **2. Purpose**

-The Uber Trip Analysis Dashboard is a powerful analytical tool built in Power BI to visualize and compare trip data across various cities.
+The Uber Trip Analysis Dashboard is a powerful analytical tool built in Power BI to visualize and compare trip data across various cities in USA.
 It helps users identify booking trends, vehicle preferences, and time-based booking patterns to optimize operational strategies.

 #### **3. Tech Stack**